iver56/audiomentations/docs/waveform_transforms/room_simulator.md

     create the room with surfaces based on [`min_absorption_value`](#min_absorption_value){ #min_absorption_value } and
     [`max_absorption_value`](#max_absorption_value){ #max_absorption_value }.
 If set to
-    `"rt60"` it will try to assign surface materials that lead to a room impulse response with target RT60 given by
-    [`min_target_rt60`](#min_target_rt60){ #min_target_rt60 } and
+    `"rt60"`, it will try to assign surface materials that lead to a room impulse response with the target RT60 given by [`min_target_rt60`](#min_target_rt60){ #min_target_rt60 } and
     [`max_target_rt60`](#max_target_rt60){ #max_target_rt60 }